nacx/sjmvc/README.md

 Using SJMVC in your project
 ---------------------------

-You will find instructions and examples on how to use it in the [Project wiki](https://github.com/nacx/sjmvc/wiki).
+You will find instructions and examples on how to configure your [Maven](http://maven.apache.org/) project and how to setup the application in the [Project wiki](https://github.com/nacx/sjmvc/wiki).

+You will also find all documentation and some examples that will guide you to create your SJMVC application.

 Customizing and Contributing